simply-logical/simply-logical/paper/paper.md

 custom teaching modules, in addition to being modern-looking, visually appealing and compatible with a range of (mobile) devices with varying screen sizes.

-# Artificial Intelligence and Logic Programming with SWI-Prolog #
+# Artificial Intelligence and Logic Programming with Prolog #

 <!-- learning objectives -->
 TODO